Some people use evening primrose oil as a natural remedy for inducing labor. But does it work, and is it safe?

 Evening primrose oil is a popular folk remedy.
 Traditional societies and practitioners of herbal medicine have used this oil to help with many health concerns, including breast pain, premenstrual syndrome (PMS), eczema, and the symptoms of menopause.

 Researchers have conducted some studies on the health benefits of evening primrose oil.
-So far, there is no high-quality evidence to support its use.
+So far, there is

 In folk medicine, pregnancy support groups, and online chat rooms, many people claim that evening primrose oil can start labor, either by inducing contractions or helping to soften and thin the cervix.